-Every so often, when a sufficient number of people apply, we will match up penpals.
+Four times a year, in January, April, July and October, we will match up penpals.
 You will receive an email with your penpal code, our address, and which of you should write the first letter.

 Whenever you write to your penpal, address the envelope to us and write ‘Penpal Code: [your penpal code]’ clearly somewhere on the envelope.
 We’ll censor the code and forward the envelope to the correct address.
 Please don’t decorate the envelope in case your penpal lives with other people who do not know that they are trans.

 You should aim to write to your penpal once a month.
 If you would like to write more or less frequently, you can discuss that with your penpal.
 You can also exchange addresses, but don’t pressure your penpal into this, and remember that we cannot prevent someone who knows your address from writing to you.

 If you want to stop writing to your penpal for any reason, that’s fine!
 Just remember to email us, so we can find them (and you!) a new match.
 If they have violated the behaviour policy, we may need further information from you, so that we can decide whether they need a warning or removal from the penpal project.

 If you’re not comfortable paying for stationary or stamps, or if you need to update your address, contact us at firstname.lastname@example.org.
 We can always help!

 You must agree to the following before we will match you with a penpal.
 Depending on severity, violations of the wording or spirit of the policy will result in either a warning or removal from the project.

 - Only trans people over eighteen are eligible penpals.
 By agreeing to this policy, you are stating that you are eligible.